Treatment of bile duct cancer based on the situation

 Other options to help keep the bile duct open include brachytherapy (placing a tube with radioactive pellets inside the bile duct for a short time) and photodynamic therapy (injecting a light-sensitive drug into the blood and then using an endoscope with a special light on the end inside the bile duct).

 Advanced bile duct cancer may be painful, so it is important to tell your doctor about any pain right away so it can be managed effectively.
 Radiation therapy, alcohol injection, and ablation of tumors within the liver can be used to relieve pain in some cases.
-Doctors often prescribe opioid pain-killing drugs (like morphine) as needed.
-Some patients may hesitate to use opioid drugs for fear of becoming addicted to them.
-Yet some of the most effective pain-killing drugs are opioids, and studies show that most patients are not at risk of becoming addicted to drugs prescribed for them to stop pain for medical conditions.
+Doctors often prescribe opioid pain medicines (like morphine) as needed.
+Some people may worry about taking opioid drugs for fear of becoming addicted to them.
+Yet some of the most effective pain medicines are opioids, and studies show that most people are not at risk of becoming addicted to drugs prescribed for them to stop pain for medical conditions.

 Maintaining your quality of life is an important goal.
 Please don’t hesitate to discuss pain, other symptoms, or any quality-of-life concerns with your cancer care team.